Sullivan Expedition: Background

 The Cherry Valley massacre convinced the Americans that they needed to take action.
 In April 1779, Colonel Goose Van Schaick led an expedition of 558 Continental Army troops against the Onondaga people.
 About 50 houses and a large quantity of corn and beans were burned.
 Van Schaick reported that they took "thirty three Indians and one white man prisoner, and killed twelve Indians."
 Despite Van Schaick's superior James Clinton ordering him to prevent his soldiers from assaulting any Onondaga women (noting that "Bad as the savages are, they never violate the chastity of any women"), the Americans committed numerous atrocities during the expedition.
 American soldiers "killed babies and raped women", and an Onondaga chief recounted to the British in 1782 how the Americans "put to death all the Women and Children, excepting some of the Young Women, whom they carried away for the use of their Soldiers & were afterwards put to death in a more shameful manner".

-When the British began to concentrate their military efforts on the southern colonies in 1779, Washington used the opportunity to launch a major offensive against the British-allied Iroquois.
+When the British began to concentrate their military efforts on the southern colonies in 1779, Washington used the opportunity to launch a major offensive against the British-allied Haudenosaunee.
 His initial impulse was to assign the expedition to Major General Charles Lee, however, Lee as well as Major General Philip Schuyler and Major General Israel Putnam were all disregarded for various reasons.
 Washington offered command of the expedition to Horatio Gates, the "Hero of Saratoga," but Gates turned down the offer, ostensibly for health reasons.
 Finally, Major General John Sullivan accepted command.

 Washington's issued his specific orders in a letter to Sullivan on May 31, 1779:

 The Expedition you are appointed to command is to be directed against the hostile tribes of the Six Nations of Indians, with their associates and adherents.
 The immediate objects are the total destruction and devastation of their settlements, and the capture of as many prisoners of every age and sex as possible.
 It will be essential to ruin their crops now in the ground and prevent their planting more....

 I would recommend, that some post in the center of the Indian Country, should be occupied with all expedition, with a sufficient quantity of provisions whence parties should be detached to lay waste all the settlements around, with instructions to do it in the most effectual manner, that the country may not be merely overrun, but destroyed....